-LogicMark, Inc. provides PERS, health communications devices, and IoT technology that creates a connected care platform.
+LogicMark, Inc. provides PERS, health communications devices, and "IoT" technology that creates a connected care platform.
 The Company's devices provide people with the ability to receive care at home and age independently and to check, manage and monitor a loved one's health and safety remotely.
 The Company's PERS devices incorporate two-way voice communication technology directly in the medical alert pendant and providing life-saving technology at a consumer-friendly price point aimed at everyday consumers.
 The Company is focused on modernizing remote monitoring to help people stay safe and live independently longer.
-The PERS technologies are sold through dealers and distributors, the Company's website (logicmark.com) as well as through the VHA.
-The Company enjoys a strong base of business with the VHA and plans to expand to other government services after being awarded the five-year GSA Agreement in 2021.
+The PERS technologies, as well as other personal safety devices, are sold through dealers and distributors, the Company's eCommerce website (logicmark.com) and Amazon.com, as well as directly to the VHA.
+The Company enjoys a strong base of business with the VHA and plans to expand to other government agencies after being awarded the five-year GSA Agreement in 2021.